1476523/GUI-PalDefender-up/README.md

 			   	   └── complete
    ```
 5. `GUI PalDefender up.exe` executes very fast (usually completed in seconds),
-   You can check the execution log to confirm that the update is successful.
+   <br>You can check the execution log to confirm that the update is successful.
 6. After starting the server,
-   Check if Starting PalDefender Anti Cheat above CMD is already the latest version.
+   <br>Check if Starting PalDefender Anti Cheat above CMD is already the latest version.
 7. When there are too many backup folders,
-   For security reasons, please keep the backup of the last 2 versions (including the current version).
+   <br>For security reasons, please keep the backup of the last 2 versions (including the current version).
-   Example of folder deletion：
+   <br>Example of folder deletion：
    ```
    Palguard
    ├── 140/                    # << File folders that can be deleted